lsst/rubin_sim/README.md

 For unit tests, all filename should start with `test_` so py.test can automatically find them.

-Note when developing after running `pip install -e .`, you can edit the python and run to see the changes.
-However, scripts in the `bin/` directory are copied to the anaconda `envs/<envname>/bin/` folder, so editing those in place will have no effect.
-To test changes to scripts, re-run `pip install -e .` to re-copy the scripts.
-I think?
-Maybe you can edit in place.
-Anyway, doesn't hurt to re-run pip.

 ## Updating data files

 To update the data files: